ManoVikram/Job-Finder-Portal/README.md

 # Job Finder App

-An app concept built with Flutter that will help you find jobs!
+An animated app concept built with Flutter that will help you find jobs!

 UI Credits -
 ### UI Credits